LastPass vs 1Password vs NordPass: Which Password Manager is Better in 2026?

 Choose 1Password if:

-• You’re a Mac or iPhone user (Safari extension and Touch ID)
+• You’re a Mac or iPhone user (Touch ID, excellent Safari extension)

 • You’re deploying for a business team